travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ## Conditional Builds

-Configure Travis CI to only run builds when certain conditions are met.
+You can configure Travis CI to only run builds when certain conditions are met.
 Any builds that do not meet these conditions are listed in the *Requests* tab of your repository, even though the actual build is not generated.

-For example, this allows builds only to run on the master branch:
+For example, this allows builds only to run on the `master` branch:

 ```yaml
 # require the branch name to be master (note for PRs this is the base branch name)